 When an ad peaks a consumer's interest, the battle is really just beginning.
 A business having their digital reputation in order means they get the most out of their advertising dollars and have the potential to court customers brought online by a competitor's ads.
 Of course, digital advertising meets the needs of businesses looking into reputation marketing quite nicely, and this is for a few reasons.

-- Adwords allow a business to jump to the top of the Google search engine, showcase reviews, and put the business website front and centre for interested customers.
+- Adwords allow a business to jump to the top of the Google search engine, showcase reviews, and put the business website front and center for interested customers.

 - Extremely measurable Because the entire journey is now online, businesses can know exactly how their advertisements are performing in extreme focus.